Thalrion/Udacity-Intro-to-Programming-Nanodegree/README.md

 [View project](https://thalrion.github.io/)

+Note from August 2019: Oh Wow, can´t believe how ugly my first HTML Site was :D

 ## Project 2 Code your own quiz

 Leveraged the power of Python to build a fill-in-the-gap-game using concepts like: